-Congrats – you have found a (nearly) hidden page that I don’t update regularly any more.
-I may add something I have read now and then though!
+Congrats – you have found a hidden page that I don’t update any more!
+Deep into physics textbooks now!

 2017, and even more future

 I am catching up on all things computing, software, computer science – and the basics and history thereof.
 This is reading for ‘enlightenment’ and entertainment, in parallel to troubleshooting, debugging, and applying that hopefully growing computer science know-how hands-on to thermodynamics and control system related problems.

 Joel Spolsky once said one might wax rhapsodic how you were moved to tears by Structure and Interpretation of Computer Programs (in the context of: What makes for a good cover letter of a passionate developer’s application)